A Treasure Trove of History, in a Historic Setting

 Answering the Call

 In January 1951, the United States Air Force announced its intention to establish a base large enough for 6,500 personnel in Wichita in just three weeks.
 Shortly after the announcement came word that the USAF would take over the Wichita Municipal Airport for pilot training on B-47s.
 All non-military operators were asked to stop using the facility as soon as possible, with the exception of commercial airline traffic.
-Construction soon began on what is the current Mid-Continent Airport and by 1954, all non-military traffic including commercial airline traffic moved to Mid-Continent.
+Construction soon began on what is the current Wichita Dwight D. Eisenhower National Airport and by 1954, all non-military traffic including commercial airline traffic moved to the new airport.

 The USAF and the Kansas Air National Guard used the former Wichita Municipal Airport administration building for the next 30 years.
 During much of that time, it served as Building One of McConnell Air Force Base.
 Halls previously walked by Gregory Peck on his way to a waiting airline were redesigned into office space.
 The restaurant, which formerly fed such notables as Howard Hughes and Wiley Post, likewise became offices.
 By 1984, the building was no longer needed.
 The doors were locked and the building abandoned.